 Did you know school milk provides more calcium and protein per 100 calories – and more calcium per penny – than any other food served on school lunch menus?
 Students depend on school meals for up to 50 percent of their total daily caloric intake and nearly their entire daily intake of calcium – making school milk an important component of any school meal.

 The New Look of School Milk program aims to make this nutrient-rich beverage an appealing alternative to high-sugar fruit juices and empty-calorie sodas and energy drinks by featuring ice-cold milk served in a variety of flavors in kid-friendly, recyclable plastic bottles.
 Whether milk is offered on the meal line, in vending machines or a la carte, the program has been shown to increase milk sales and consumption, and in many schools even increase meal program participation.
 In fact, the New Look of School Milk program pilot test reveal that:

-- Student milk consumption increased up to 37%.
+- School milk consumption increased up to 37%.